A proposal is a written offer to solve a technical problem

 Drawings and diagrams are especially valuable for showing

-in a photograph, but of course, they are sometimes used
+a photograph, but of course, they are sometimes used instead

-instead of photographs simply because they are usually
+of photographs simply because they are usually easier

-easier and less expensive to prepare.
-A photograph,
+and less expensive to prepare.
+A photograph, on the other

-on the other hand, can supply far more concreteness
+hand, can supply far more concreteness and realism than

-and realism than drawings or diagrams.
-We are using
+drawings or diagrams.
+We are using the terms “drawing”

 Parts

-textual reference clear and meaningful.
-If the drawing
+reference clear and meaningful.
+If the drawing is of a

-is of a simple device with but few parts, the names
+simple device with but few parts, the names of the parts

-of the parts may be spelled out on the drawing itself,
+may be spelled out on the drawing itself, with designating

-with designating arrows.
-If the drawing is of a complex
+arrows.
+If the drawing is of a complex device, with a

-device, with a large number of parts, letter symbols
+large number of parts, letter symbols or numbers with

-or numbers with an accompanying key should be used.
+an accompanying key should be used.
+Figure number and

-Figure number and title should be centered at the bottom,
+title should be centered at the bottom, inside the border

-inside the border if one is used.
-If a source-reference
+if one is used.
+If a source-reference is necessary it

 Photographs should be taken or chosen with special attention